Applied statistical methods

 In our work on measurement error, we use the latest extensions of the generalised latent variable modelling framework to specify complex error structures.
 This allows us to investigate the properties of some key areas of measurement of our cohort data, including on physical health, mental health and cognition, and to establish within and between cohort equivalent measures.

-Two ongoing projects funded by CLOSER investigate the measurement properties of mental health and cognitive ability measures in British birth cohorts.
+Two ongoing projects funded by Closer investigate the measurement properties of mental health and cognitive ability measures in British birth cohorts.

 Research projects and outputs